InfoSec for e-Discovery

 eDiscovery thought leader Craig Ball observes that many of the parties -- like plaintiff law offices -- requesting eDiscovery simply do not have the expertise to protect the records they are requesting.
 See “Cybersecurity’s a Pain Point for Plaintiffs,” May 31, 2017.

 Ball argues that the parties producing records are therefore justified in delaying the production of records – maybe indefinitely – until the requesting party can prove it has a good security program: policy, staff, training, encryption, two-factor authentication, audit and so on.
 Proving such security is a tall order for many law offices.

 But security concerns should not be allowed to frustrate otherwise legitimate eDiscovery demands.
 This is where Netmail’s Hadron can step in.
 It enables an alternative process.
 Instead of transferring possession of records to the requesting party, Hadron can make records available to the requesting party, but under the security umbrella of the producing party, the party that created and possessed the records in the first place.

 In accordance with an approved and supervised eDiscovery plan, the requesting party could use Netmail Hadron to access records within the producing party’s IT domain.

 Netmail Hadron can locate data in many different formats, such as email, PDFs, office documents, and unstructured data.
 It can search through different platforms, whether they be on premise or in a third party cloud.
-These platforms can include Exchange, Sharepoint, PC harddrives, Box, Office 365, and more.
+These platforms can include Exchange, Sharepoint, Box, Office 365, and more.
 Netmail Hadron creates an audit trail to show what was searched, when it was searched and what the results were.